bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-12-13-silences-of-the-palace.md

 That’s right.
 Poetry is made up of a superimposition of images on words.
 Perhaps this culture of the indirect has advantages over a culture valuing simple and direct expression.
 Here everything is a little bit devious, a bit unformulated – the unsaid, and so on.
 This is why the camera is so amazing.
 It’s in complete harmony with this rather repressed language.
 A camera is somewhat sly and hidden.
 It’s there and it can capture small details about something one is trying to say, so in a sense it can be an instrument for poetry.
 **_Sight and Sound_, March 1995**
-<br><
+<br><br>

 **The Silences of the Palace** Samt El Koussour
 _Director_: Moufida Tlatli
-_Production Companies_: Cinétéléfilms, Magfilm, Ministère des Affaires Culturelles, Mat Films,
-Le Ministère des Affaires Étrangères, Ministère Français de la Culture, Channel Four, Canal+ Horizons, Hubert Bals Fund, Agence de Coopération Culturelle et Technique
+_Production Companies_: Cinétéléfilms, Magfilm, Ministère des Affaires Culturelles, Mat Films,  Le Ministère des Affaires Étrangères, Ministère Français de la Culture, Channel Four, Canal+ Horizons, Hubert Bals Fund, Agence de Coopération Culturelle et Technique
 _Producers_: Ahmed Attia, Richard Magnien
 _Production Manager_: Tarak Harbi
 _Written by_: Moufida Tlatli